getsentry/sentry-cordova/docs/ionic.rst

 Otherwise we are not able to upload sourcemaps to Sentry.

+.. admonition:: Warning

+    If you want to skip the automatic release version and set the release completly for yourself.
+You have to add this env var to disable it e.g.:
+        SENTRY_SKIP_AUTO_RELEASE=true ionic cordova emulate ios --prod

 To setup Sentry in your codebase add this to your ``app.module.ts``:

 .. code-block:: javascript